Submit a Manuscript

 Peer Review

-The following types of contribution to the HKS Misinformation Review are peer-reviewed: Articles, Research Notes, and Literature Reviews.
-Letters to the Editor may also be peer-reviewed at the discretion of the editors.
-Commentaries are not usually peer-reviewed.
-Nevertheless, even commentaries, particularly if they present technical information, may be peer-reviewed at the discretion of the editors.
+Research Articles and Research Notes are peer-reviewed before publication.
+Commentaries are usually not peer-reviewed.
+Nevertheless, even Commentaries, particularly if they present technical information, may be peer-reviewed at the discretion of the editors.

-For any general questions and comments about the peer-review process, the journal, or its editorial policies that are not addressed here, we encourage you to contact us at misinforeview@hks.harvard.edu.
+For any general questions and comments about the peer-review process, the journal, or its editorial policies that are not addressed here, please contact the Editorial Desk at misinforeview@hks.harvard.edu.

 Editorial Decisions

-Final editorial decisions are made by the HKS Misinformation Review Editorial Committee.
+Final editorial decisions are made by the Editorial Committee.
 Although we seriously consider the reviewers’ advice, we do not always follow the majority recommendation.
-We try to evaluate the strength of the arguments raised by each reviewer and by the authors, and we may also consider other information not available to either party.
+We evaluate the strength of the arguments raised by each reviewer and by the authors, and we may also consider other relevant information not available to either party.

-We invite authors to revise manuscripts when peer reviewer evaluations suggest that a paper could be publishable if it were improved by revision and clarification.
+We invite authors to revise manuscripts when the review reports suggest that a paper could be publishable if it were improved by revision and clarification.
 However, the invitation to revise does not guarantee publication.
-The Editorial Committee assesses how the reviewers’ comments have been addressed and decides whether to: a) accept the manuscript (either as is, or pending very minor revisions), or b) to reject the manuscript.
+The Editorial Committee assesses how the reviewers’ comments have been addressed and decides whether to: (1) accept the manuscript in the category designated by the authors (Research Article or Research Note) as is, (2) accept the manuscript in the category designated by the authors pending very minor revisions, (3) decide to publish the manuscript that was initially submitted as a Research Article as a Research Note, or (4) reject the manuscript.
 Given our compressed publication timeline, we do not offer multiple rounds of revision.
-If a paper shows promise, but is deemed not to be ready for publication after the first revision, the committee will move to reject it.
+If a paper shows promise but is deemed not to be ready for publication after the first revision, the Editorial Committee will move to reject it.

-We assess all such cases on their individual merits.
-When plagiarism becomes evident post-publication, we may correct or retract the original publication depending on the degree of plagiarism, context within the published article, and its impact on the overall integrity of the published study.
+If plagiarism is detected or reported at any stage, we will follow COPE guidelines.
+If plagiarism is detected during the peer review process, the manuscript may be rejected.
+If plagiarism becomes evident post-publication, we may correct or retract the original publication depending on the degree of plagiarism, the context within the published article, and its impact on the overall integrity of the published study.

 Duplicate Publication

 Material submitted to the HKS Misinformation Review must be original and not published elsewhere.
-Duplicate publication occurs when an author reuses substantial parts of his or her own published work without providing the appropriate references.
-This can range from publishing an identical or almost identical paper in multiple outlets, to only adding a small amount of new data to a previously published paper.
-If a manuscript has been published previously or will appear elsewhere soon, it will not be considered for publication in the HKS Misinformation Review.
+Duplicate publication occurs when an author reuses substantial parts of their own published work without providing the appropriate references.
+This can range from publishing an identical or almost identical paper in multiple outlets to only adding a small amount of new data to a previously published paper.
+If a manuscript has been published previously or will appear elsewhere, it will not be considered for publication in the HKS Misinformation Review.

 Preprints